archerydwd/blog/README.md

  [{fun() -> length(ArticleTitle) > 0 end, "Title can't be blank"},
   {fun() -> length(ArticleTitle) >= 5 end, "Title is too short (minimum is five characters)"}].
 ```

-Then if you navigate to: http://localhost:8001/articles/create and enter a title that is less than five characters long, it will produce and display an error stating that the title is too short.
-This will also happen if you don’t enter a title, but you will also get an error stating "Title can't be blank".
-So what is happening here?
-The controller is trying to save an article, but because we have declared this validation_tests method in the model, they must execute first.
-If an error is found, the controller then passes these errors back to the view, which then displays them.
+Now navigate to: http://localhost:8001/articles/create and enter a title that is less than five characters long.
+This will produce and display an error stating that the title is too short.
+This will also happen if you do not enter a title, but you will also get an error stating "Title can't be blank".
+What is happening here?
+The controller is trying to save an article, but as we have declared the validation_tests method in the model, they must execute before the article gets saved.
+If an error is found, the controller then passes these errors back to the view, which displays them.

-**Updating articles**
+=
+###Updating articles

 To add the update functionality we need to create a new file: src/view/articles/update.html and insert the following:

 ```
 <html>
   <body>